A Bit Warmer Monday with Late Rain

 Temperatures this Week Mostly Below Average

-MONDAY - TUESDAY: Monday morning will be seasonally cool in the 50s with increasing clouds.
-Temperatures staying near average in the afternoon as highs are expected to move into the low-80s south with a southerly breeze.
+TODAY - TUESDAY: Temperatures stay near average in the afternoon as highs are expected to move into the low-80s south with a southerly breeze.
 A few showers or possible rumbles on Monday night can’t be ruled out, mainly late after midnight.
 A passing cool front on Tuesday looks to cool us slightly into the 70s and 80s along with the chance of some showers or storms for the first half of our day.
 The front also brings continued breezy conditions shifting northwesterly.

 WEDNESDAY - THURSDAY: Temperatures look to be slightly below average for this time of year, with afternoon highs warming into the 70s and 80s after starting in the 50s and 60s Wednesday morning.
 A few showers are possible Wednesday, with partly cloudy skies.
 Expect Wednesday to be the windiest day of the week with gusts 30+ mph from the northwest.
 Partly cloudy skies are again expected Thursday, with highs warming into the 70s for most after widespread 50s in the morning.
 Breezy conditions continue along with a passing shower or two.